DentiioApp/dentiio-api/.github/PULL_REQUEST_TEMPLATE.md

-Please prefix your pull request with one of the following: **[FEATURE]** **[FIX]** **[IMPROVEMENT]**.
-**In raising this pull request, I confirm the following (please check boxes):**
+# Description

+Please include a summary of the change and which issue is fixed.
+Please also include relevant motivation and context.
+List any dependencies that are required for this change.

+Resolve # (issue)
+> please link related issues
+## Type of change

+Please delete options that are not relevant.

+- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected)
+- [ ] This change requires a documentation update

+# How Has This Been Tested?

+Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration

+- [ ] Test A
+- [ ] Test B

+**Test Configuration**:
+* Firmware version:
+* Hardware:
+* Toolchain:
+* SDK:

+# Checklist:

+- [ ] My code follows the style guidelines of this project
-- [ ] I have read and understood the [contributors guide]().
+- [ ] I have performed a self-review of my own code
-- [ ] I have checked that another pull request for this purpose does not exist.
+- [ ] I have commented my code, particularly in hard-to-understand areas
-- [ ] I have considered, and confirmed that this submission will be valuable to others.
+- [ ] I have made corresponding changes to the documentation
-- [ ] I accept that this submission may not be used, and the pull request closed at the will of the maintainer.
-- [ ] I give this submission freely, and claim no ownership to its content.
+- [ ] My changes generate no new warnings
-**My familiarity with the project is as follows (check one):**
-- [ ] I have never used the project.
+- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] New and existing unit tests pass locally with my changes
-- [ ] I have used the project briefly.
+- [ ] Any dependent changes have been merged and published in downstream modules
-- [ ] I have used the project extensively, but have not contributed previously.
-- [ ] I am an active contributor to the project.
-**If the project maintainer has any additional requirements, they will be listed here.**
-- No additional requirements.
----
-{pull request content here}